Coaching

 Quality Assurance

-I have regular mentoring sessions with a highly experienced (2500+ hour) ICF and PAAC-approved Master Certified ADHD coach, because – just like any profession – there is always room for improvement.
+I am ICF accredited (at ACC standard) and have regular mentoring sessions with a highly experienced (2500+ hour) ICF and PAAC-approved Master Certified ADHD coach, because – just like any profession – there is always room for improvement.

 Client Testimonials